 Again I must apologize for silence during the month of June 2011.
 I have a bunch of projects in the works but it seems all of them are taking longer than a month!
 I almost got this chiptune cover done but I don't want to rush it.
 At least I can tell you this: My band Sick Ridiculous and the Sick Ridiculous will be playing a very short set at the hippie-bike themed "Over The Bar" on the South Side on Wednesday next week.
 Very short like 20 minutes.
 But we'll just play all our songs, just super fast.
 We're opening for Uke & Tuba (I believe formerly known as "Uke Skywalker & Tuba Fett") and Aaron Lee who is I think touring the country (U.S.A.) on his bike.

-Tom Murphy VII I already ate a whole large pizza for our Biggest Loser finale eating contest.
-7 years ago · Comment
+Tom Murphy VII I already ate a whole large pizza for our Biggest Loser finale eating contest. almost 11 years ago · Comment

 i l l - a d v i s e d

 (18 May 2011 at 21:18)